Russell Simmons ‘Looks Beyond His Personal Scenario’ to Support #MeToo

 He then went on to compare the movement to a revolution, one in which he has gotten “blood on his shoulder,” but that it’s worth it if his “daughters see a better world.”
-He has two teenage daughters Ming Lee and Aoiki Lee Simmons from his previous marriage to Kimora Lee.
-Despite the allegations, He also said he believes, “In the end I’ll be fine.”
+He has two teenage daughters Ming Lee and Aoki Lee Simmons from his previous marriage to Kimora Lee.
+Despite the allegations, he also said he believes that “in the end I’ll be fine.”
 He explained:

 Read the full post below.